coleifer/peewee/docs/peewee/relationships.rst

 ^^^^^^^^^^^^^^

 peewee supports pre-fetching related data using sub-queries.
-This method requires the use of a special API, :py:func:`prefetch`.
+This method requires the use of a special API, :func:`prefetch`.
 Prefetch, as its name implies, will eagerly load the appropriate tweets for the given users using subqueries.
 This means instead of *O(n)* queries for *n* rows, we will do *O(k)* queries for *k* tables.